richmahn/en_tn/rom/01/intro.md

 #### Structure and formatting ####

-The first verse is a type of introduction and was typical of a letter in the ancient Mediterranean region.
+The first verse is a type of introduction.
+People in the ancient Mediterranean region often started their letters this way.
 Sometimes this is called a "salutation."

 #### Special concepts in this chapter ####

 ##### The gospel #####
-This chapter refers to the contents of the book of Romans as "the gospel" ([Romans 1:2](./01.md)).
+This chapter refers to the contents of the Book of Romans as "the gospel" ([Romans 1:2](./01.md)).
 Romans is not a gospel like Matthew, Mark, Luke and John.
-Instead, chapters 1-8 are a presentation of the biblical gospel: Jesus died for the sins of mankind and was raised again as proof of eternal life for those who believe in him.
+Instead, chapters 1-8 present the biblical gospel: Jesus died for the sins of mankind.
+He was raised again to prove that those who believe in him will live forever.

 ##### Fruit #####
 The imagery of fruit is used in this chapter.
 The image of fruit usually refers to a person's faith producing acts of righteousness in their life.
 (See: [[rc://en/tw/dict/bible/other/fruit]], [[rc://en/tw/dict/bible/kt/faith]] and [[rc://en/tw/dict/bible/kt/righteous]])